|Frequently Asked Questions:

 Montgomery County needs your help in reporting vacant properties in the County.
 Vacant properties can pose a number of potential problems for neighborhoods.
 In an attempt to maintain the health, safety, and quality of our neighborhoods, DHCA is seeking help in identifying properties that present a blighting influence on neighborhoods; particularly those vacant and abandoned properties in the foreclosure process.
 If you suspect or know that a property in your neighborhood is vacant and not being maintained properly by the owner or a representative of the owner (e.g. realtor), please contact 311.
 DHCA will inspect the property to determine if it is properly secured and if there are any violations of County codes.
 The Department will initiate appropriate action and continue to monitor the property until it is occupied.

 The CRCMC is a non-profit organization serving Montgomery County with the goal of preventing and resolving disputes through collaborative problem solving services.
 The CRCMC's services are available in both English and Spanish.
-If you are interested in possible utilizing their programs or would simple likely more information please call 311 or visit http://www.crcmc.org
+If you are interested in possibly utilizing their programs or would simply likely more information please call 311 or visit http://www.crcmc.org

 Please place trash that is in plastic bags into a trash can with a tight fitting lid before you set your trash at the curb for collection.
 For more information about regulations for trash collection, in your particular community, contact your Sub-association.